mikelax/aeonsend-setup/README.md

 As a recently received my [Kickstarter backed game Aeon's End](https://www.kickstarter.com/projects/actionphasegames/aeons-end), I thought I could write a little web app to automate some of the initial card set up.

-This web app helps generate the "Supply", or initial list of cards availabe to upgrade the player deck.
+This web app helps generate the "Supply", or the initial list of cards availabe for purchase to upgrade the player deck.
 It will also randomly select Mages and a Nemesis based on the indicated number of players and Expansions to include.

 # What is this game?